Ct/cta may predict risk for recurrent stroke (printer-friendly)

 Based on these results, Dr. Coutts and her group feel that using CT/CTA has the potential to benefit many peopleworldwide.

-Medscape Medical News invited Jose Bil er, MD, chairman of neurology at Loyola University Stritch School ofMedicine, Chicago, Il inois, and a spokesperson for the American Academy of Neurology, to comment on this study.
+"We are trying to change the guidelines so that CTA is the standard of care for patients with high-risk TIA and minorstroke," she said.
+Different Paradigms Medscape Medical News invited Jose Bil er, MD, chairman of neurology at Loyola University Stritch School ofMedicine, Chicago, Il inois, and a spokesperson for the American Academy of Neurology, to comment on this study.

 Dr. Bil er said he found it "intriguing" that the investigators were able to obtain CT/CTA much faster than an MRI attheir institution.
 "That appears to be the reality in Canada, but it may not necessarily apply to hospitals in the US,"he noted.
 "Everybody has different paradigms in evaluating these patients."
-What CT/CTA does not reveal is the morphology of the plaque.
-This would be important to know, he said.

 "I think this is a very wel -conducted study, but one caveat I have is that some 15% of their patients had diabetes,"he noted.
 "We don’t know how many of these patients were getting oral antidiabetic agents like metformin.
 We try toavoid the administration of iodine contrast in those patients because of the risk of lactic acidosis.